speculatrix/tvh_epg/README.md

 It's a simple python3 cgi-bin program which grabs channel, EPG or recordings data from a TVHeadEnd server and presents it in a grid form, with a link to click to play the channel.

+This cgi-bin program runs independently of the TV Headend server, it can run on the same machine (but in, say, Apache) or a different one.

 I expect to add more features to make it more useful...
 I'd be grateful for any help I can get!
 See the ROADMAP for plans and